miclill/ShadowsocksX-NG/README.md

 Next Generation of [ShadowsocksX](https://github.com/shadowsocks/shadowsocks-iOS)

+## What it is

+Shadowsocks is a free and open-source encrypted proxy project, widely used in mainland China to circumvent Internet censorship.
+[Wikipedia](https://github.com/shadowsocks/ShadowsocksX-NG)

 ## Why a new implementation?

 It's hard to maintain the original implementation as there is too much unused code in it.